What's changing for Recruitment and Labour Hire?

-The Governments payday super reform will require employers to pay superannuation within 7 days of wages being paid.
+From 1 July, the new Payday Super reforms will require employers to pay superannuation within 7 days of wages being paid.

 Woman presenting at a whiteboard